vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/split-payouts-on-payment-provider-protocol.md

 }'
 ```

 ### Partial Refund Stage

+> ⚠️ To allow the use of the split partial refund functionality, you must request the Partner Support team to enable the `acceptSplitPartialRefund` parameter as `true` during the payment provider homologation process.

 The _“recipient’s”_ object array will contain the sellers involved in the chargeback.
 If the chargeback is only applicable for Marketplace items, the _“recipient’s”_ object array will be sent containing only the Marketplace data.